 Trying to decide where to begin can feel overwhelming.
 But you don’t have to make the decision alone.
 Our intake team is trained to guide you toward a therapist and approach that feels right for you.

 Need help choosing a therapist or modality?
-Contact us here or start with our therapist-matching process.
+Book a session with The Hart Centre or start with our therapist-matching process.